Mighty683/arrow-express/README.md

 - `method` - register method used for route
 - `path` - register path of route alongside with prefix it is used to create full path
 - `handler` - set request handler, here you can handle request
-- `contextGuard` - used to add pre-checks or side operations for request if guard throw error, handler is not called

 #### Route handler